What is comScore?

 Can I assign my traffic to multiple places?

 No. Your traffic can only be assigned to one company at a time.
 When you assign your traffic to a company for the first time, it's like you're walking into a big room full of tables.
-You go sit down at the table of the group that you've assigned your traffic to.
+You go sit down at the table of the group where you've assigned your traffic.
 When you assign your traffic to AdThrive, you go sit at the AdThrive table.
 This lets advertisers know that your ads are backed by the AdThrive reputation for quality as part of the group at AdThrive table.
 If you then assign your traffic to a different company, it's as if you've stood up and moved to a different table and sat down there.
-You can't sit at two tables at once:you must sit at the table where your traffic is assigned.
+You can't sit at two tables at once: you must sit at the table where your traffic is assigned.

-What does the Traffic Assignment Letter allow AdThrive to do for me?
+What does the TAL allow AdThrive to do for me?

 This allows AdThrive to sell your ads as part of a group to bigger advertisers and package your site with the other high-quality blogs in our network.
 We can use our relationship with advertisers to help them find your site when they might not have noticed it on its own.
 When they see the quality of your site, they understand the value and are willing to pay more money.

 Bigger advertisers love the quality of audiences that AdThrive sites have.
 The problem from their perspective is that they can't deal with a lot of different sites, and it's hard for them to know the value of one blog.
-If they want to reach 100 million people, they need to be able to just go to one place to reach those people.
-Together, the AdThrive group will ensure that your site, as well as the whole AdThrive community, are easily accessible and valued among advertisers!
+If they want to reach hundreds of millions of people, they like to be able to just go to one place to reach those people.
+Together, the AdThrive group will ensure that your site, as well as every site in the AdThrive community, is easily accessible and valued among advertisers!